"Nothing in life is to be feared. It is only to be understood.

 About Me

 In July 2020, I successfully defended my Ph.D. thesis in Applied Mathematics, entitled “Numerical characterization of complex materials and vibro-acoustic systems” at the University of A Coruña in Spain, under the supervision of Prof. Andrés Prieto.
 In 2020, I was working as a researcher at the University of Santiago the Compostela (Spain) in the group of Prof. Alfredo Bermúdez.
 In 2021, I was working as a postdoc at the University of Trento (Italy) within the group of Prof. Michael Dumbser.
 In January 2022, I was awarded a competitive postdoctoral fellowship, “Margarita Salas”, which enabled me to continue my research at the University of Trento (Italy).
+From March 2023 to September 2025, I was an Assistant Professor at the University of Trento in Italy.

 Research Topics:

-• High-order accurate and structure-preserving numerical methods for partial differential equations: developing and analyzing advanced numerical schemes, such as discontinuous Galerkin, finite volume and finite element methods.
+- High-order accurate and structure-preserving numerical methods for partial differential equations: developing and analyzing advanced numerical schemes, such as discontinuous Galerkin, finite volume and finite element methods.

-• High-performance computing: Implementing efficient algorithms for large-scale simulations using MPI, OpenMP and CUDA.
+- High-performance computing: Implementing efficient algorithms for large-scale simulations using MPI, OpenMP and CUDA.